tskisner/desibuild/README.md

 **NOT** create a new desi module file, and will not create a new module version file.
 You will have to manually swap/load this module file in order to use it.

+If you install a single package in "common prefix" mode (-c option), then this single package will replace any other versions of the package that are already installed to the common prefix.

 ### Set Default Versions